sebastianmacias/vue-resize-split-pane/README.md

   'units': { type: String, default: 'pixels' }, // pixels || percents
   'min-size': { type: Number, default: 16 }, // in pixels || percents
   'max-size': { type: Number, default: 0 }, // in pixels || percents
-  'step': { type: Number, default: 0 }, // in pixels
+  'step': { type: Number, default: 0 }, // in pixels only
+  'resizerThickness': { type: Number, default: 2 }, //in px - width of the resizer 'resizerColor': { type: String, default: '#AAA' }, //  any css color - if you set transparency, it will afect the border too
+  'resizerBorderColor': { type: String, default: 'rgba(0,0,0, 0.15)' }, // any css color - #FFF, rgb(0,0,0), rgba(0,0,0,0)
+  'resizerBorderThickness': { type: Number, default: 3 }, // in px - border that forms the shadow
 },
 ```

-The `primary` prop is used to specify which of the two panes has its size fixed.
+`primary` prop is used to specify which of the two panes has its size fixed.

-The `size` prop is either width or height depending on how the panes are split.
+`size` prop is either width or height depending on how the panes are split.

+**Props added in v0.1.0**

+`resizerThickness` - thickness of the resize handler in normal state.

+`resizerColor` - color of the resize handler in normal state.

+`resizerBorderThickness` - thickness of the resize handler border in hover state.

+`resizerBorderColor` - color of the resize handler border in hover state.

 ## License